A Time 100, a New Yorker cover artist, award-winning engineer among the 35 creatives ...

-Coming soon: 7 things at the newest addition to the V&A Waterfront’s Canal District
+7 things to do and discover with the family at Battery Park in the V&A Waterfront’s Canal District

-Skate, SUP, scoot and picnic – you’ll soon be able to do a lot against the awesome backdrop of Table Mountain in the new Battery Park development space.
+Skate, SUP, scoot and picnic – you can do a lot against the awesome backdrop of Table Mountain in the Battery Park development space.
 “There’s no use creating a blank space and leaving it there.
 It’s all about activating it by making activities available for people to enjoy there,” says David Green, V&A Waterfront CEO.

 A SHORT HISTORY

 A battery is typically a fortified place for heavy guns.
 The Dutch constructed Cape Town’s Amsterdam Battery in 1784 to defend Table Bay Harbour from attack.
 In 1898, it was disbanded, and later, partially demolished to make way for the harbour.
 There are ‘battery parks’ around the world that consist of restored and improved spaces that once served as a battery, and now Cape Town joins the list.

 THINGS TO DO AT THE WATERFRONT BATTERY PARK

 Battery Park is Cape Town's newest urban park that connects the Waterfront to the city through a series of scenic pedestrian routes, recreation and retail activities.
 It’s a green space that forms part of the Canal District of the V&A Waterfront.
 It's open to the public – there's no entry fee to access the area – and here's what you can expect.

 STAND-UP PADDLING AND OTHER WATERSPORTS IN THE CANALS

 Grab your friends and spend the day stand-up paddling along the canal.
 A range of watersport activities are available, ranging from SUP to kayaking and swimming.
 In addition, you could also catch a water taxi between the Cape Town International Convention Centre and the V&A Waterfront.